AcademySoftwareFoundation/MaterialX/source/MaterialXView/README.md

 To load in more than one material:

 1. Either have more than one renderable item specified in the input MaterialX document (.mtlx) or
-2. Incrementally load in more materials by:
+2. Include more than one renderable item in the input MaterialX document (.mtlx) by
     1. Clicking on `Advanced Setting`s and enable `Merge Materials`.
     2. Clicking on `Load Material` to select additional `.mtlx` files.
 The materials are listed under a `Assigned Material` option.

 To assign a renderable item to either an existing group or the entire object, click the `Assigned Material` list to switch among (between) the currently loaded materials.
 Alternatively the `LEFT` and `RIGHT` arrows can be used to cycle through the list.

 Note: Once you have loaded a material, it remains in the list even after you disable `Merge Materials`.
-After disabling this option the next load will reset the list to the renderable elements found in that document.
+To clear the entries, reload the .mtlx file and the list will be refreshed to include only the renderable items from the MaterialX document.

-**Figure 1**.
-Snapshot showing the options for selecting *active* group and for that group the assigned material.
-In this case a group called `stand` has been assigned the material `M_jade`.
+**Figure 1**: The following image shows the options for selecting an active group and assigning a material for a group.
+In this example, a group called `stand` has been assigned the material `M_jade`.
 A wireframe overlay is applied to the `stand` geometry in the viewer.

 <img src="/documents/Images/MaterialXView_Materials_And_Geomtery_Groups.png" width="480">